eshanrnh/UmbracoDocs/16/umbraco-cms/reference/configuration/cache-settings.md

 ## RemoteCacheDuration

 Specifies the duration that cache entries should be kept in the remote cache, second level cache.
-This setting is only relevant if a second-level cache is configured.
+This setting is only relevant if a second-levely cache is configured.
 The default value is 1 year.

 ```json
 "Umbraco": {